Amar-Gill/gill-dot-coffee/src/content/post/setting-up-new-mac.md

 - Install [pnpm](https://pnpm.io/); A more performant alternative of `npm` that leverages a local cache for packages
 :::tip
-`pnpm` supports managing Node versions as well using the [pnpm env](https://pnpm.io/cli/env) command.
+`pnpm` supports managing NodeJS versions as well using the [pnpm env](https://pnpm.io/cli/env) command.
 Something to consider for your own set up.
 :::

 - Golang programming language and toolchain